-Narial feathering: a small group of often bristly feathers projecting forward so as to more or less overhang the nostril.
-This feathering is particularly well developed in most Corvidae and quite wanting in some other groups.
+Narial feathering: a small group of often bristly feathers projecting forward to more or less overhang the nostril.
+This feathering is particularly well developed in most Corvidæ and quite wanting in some other groups.
 The narials are not always clearly distinguishable from the forehead and the lores and may even grade into the rictal bristles.

 Rimal feathering: two, or sometimes one, rows of small feathers on the eyelids close to the edge of the eye opening.
 When distinctively colored these form the true eye-ring.
-They are absent, as a group character, in pigeons, Columbidae.
+The rimals are sometimes bristly